Freeman barrister makes Shane Sutton doping allegations

 Advertising

-O’Rourke also claimed that Sutton had received drugs in a McDonalds toilet in Edinburgh around the time of the 1986 Commonwealth Games; had confessed to Dr Freeman that he used amphetamines as a rider and used his partner’s phone to verbally abuse Dr Freeman after the doctor had blocked his own number.
+Further, O’Rourke told the tribunal Sutton had confessed to Dr Freeman that he used amphetamines as a rider and used his partner’s phone to verbally abuse Dr Freeman after the doctor had blocked his own number.

+>Richard Freeman is facing a General Medical Council fitness-to-practise hearing (Eleanor Crooks/PA).

-O’Rourke additionally said she had a five-page statement from 2008 Olympic champion Nicole Cooke and her father accusing Sutton of “bullying, dishonesty and other shady behaviour”.
+O’Rourke also said she had a five-page statement from 2008 Olympic champion Nicole Cooke and her father accusing Sutton of “bullying, dishonesty and other shady behaviour”.

+O’Rourke said Sutton would have had the opportunity to rebut the questions had he returned to the tribunal.

+In his own half-time submission on behalf of the GMC, Simon Jackson QC said: “I would respectfully ask you to consider all the evidence.
+Miss O’Rourke is focused on attacking Mr Sutton.”

 Advertising